cartieraidan/SYSC3110-Group14-UnoFlip-Milestone-4/README.md

     - UML changes and reasons for said changes

 Changes Made Since Last Milestone:
+- Implementation of GameState enum
+- Implementation of StateListener interface
+- Implementation of more UI buttons
+- Implementation of saving states with undo and redo functions
-- Implementation of Uno flip
+- Implementation of saving the game as a binary

 Known Issues:
 - Game is missing functionality to call UNO when a player is down to one card.
 This seems like it is not required for this milestone and was intentionally ommited.